ern0/gioco-a-intervalli/doc/lessons.md

 (if you keep the line number, otherwise you'll duplicate it).

-On MUMPS, there are external tools for modifying the line:
+On MUMPS, there are tools for modifying the line:
 DSM had a primitive line-based replace tool,
-MSM had a `vi`-like full screen editor (required VT100 terminal).
+MSM had a `vi`-like full screen editor
+(required VT100 terminal).

 On C64, without `RENUMBER` command, you can find yourself quickly in the situation